Elphoxa/ChurnGuard-Project/README.md

     - Access to the View Data page may be restricted as the secrets file is not committed to Git.
     - Exploratory Data Analysis (EDA): Provides visualizations to explore the dataset and understand the underlying patterns (Interactive dashboard allows you to interact with the data and explore different visualizations).
-    - Key Performance Indicators (KPIs): Displays important metrics such as churn rate, average total charges, etc.
+    - Key Performance Indicators (KPIs): Displays important metrics such as churn rate, average total revenue per user, average recharge frequency, etc.

+-**Docker Image:** The Docker image for the ChurnGuard API is available on [Docker Hub](https://hub.docker.com/repository/docker/elphoxa56/churn_guard), ensuring efficient API deployment and containerization.

 ## 📝 Article